halogenalkanes from alcohols

 R-OH + HX R-X + H2O where X= Cl, Br or I

-However this only really works well for tertiary alcohols where the reaction is very quick and can be as simple as bubbling the HX gas through a solution of the tertiary alcohol, for example:
+However as mentioned above this only really works well for tertiary alcohols where the reaction is very quick and can be as simple as bubbling the halogen halide gas (HX(g)) through a solution of the tertiary alcohol, although the reaction would be easier to control if you were to simply mix the tertiary alcohol with concentrated hydrochloric acid (HCl) or hydrobromic acid (HBr) at room temperature, for example the image below shows the equations for the chlorination and bromination of two tertiary alcohols using hydrochloric and hydrobromic acids.

-Reactions of primary and secondary alcohol with acids (HX) are slow and the conversion of these alcohols to the corresponding halogenalkanes are best done using different reagents.
+Reactions of primary and secondary alcohols with acids (HX) are slow and the conversion of these alcohols to the corresponding halogenalkanes are best done using different reagents.
 There are many other types of reagents that will enable you to carry out the conversion of primary and secondary alcohols to halogenalkanes, these include for example the phosphorus halides (PX3 and PX5).
+Phosphorus trichloride (PCl3) and phosphorus pentachloride (PCl5) are common chlorinating agents, phosphorus pentachloride (PCl5) is a more effective and aggressive halogenating agent than phosphorus trichloride (PCl3).
+Thionyl chloride, also called sulfur dichloride oxide (SOCl2) is also a highly efficient and useful chlorinating agent, for example consider the equations below which show the halogenation of primary and secondary alcohols using these reagents:

 Practical details